Sanjeev Arora (computer scientist): Life

-He is a coauthor (with Boaz Barak) of the book Computational Complexity: A Modern Approach and is a founder, and on the Executive Board, of Princeton's Center for Computational Intractability.
+He is a coauthor (with Boaz Barak) of the book Computational Complexity: A Modern Approach.
+He was a founder of Princeton's Center for Computational Intractability.
 He and his coauthors have argued that certain financial products are associated with computational asymmetry, which under certain conditions may lead to market instability.

+Since September 2023, he is the founding Director of Princeton Language and Intelligence, a new unit at Princeton University devoted to study of large AI models and their applications.